 We performed a comparison between DDN IntelliFlash and IBM FlashSystem based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, NetApp, Pure Storage and others in All-Flash Storage."The performance is very good."
+Find out what your peers are saying about Dell Technologies, NetApp, Pure Storage and others in All-Flash Storage."The Pure1 component is most valuable at this point in time when comparing it with EMC.
+Pure1 is where you can have your diagnostics in the cloud, so you can look at things from your mobile phone."

 "It performed great originally, and when it performed great, it was awesome."